Man arrested after police respond to shots-fired call in northwest Spokane

 Two nearby schools, Spokane Public Montessori School and Trinity Catholic School, were placed on lockdown, but were open again by about 11 a.m., Humphreys said.

 Wren has a history of illegal firearm possession.
 According to court documents, he pleaded guilty in two 2020 cases that included unlawful possession of a firearm, one of which included burglary and assault.
-He was also charged with robbery in another case that year.
+He was also charged with robbery in another case earlier this year.

 Some neighbors were upset by what they described as an uptick in crime in the area lately.
-Duane Delaney, 19, was arrested on May 17 in connection with a gang-related drive-by-shooting near the 2000 block of Jefferson Avenue, where Wren was arrested.
+Duane Delaney, 19, was arrested on May 17 in connection with a gang-related drive-by-shooting near the North 2000 block of Jefferson Street, where Wren was arrested.

 Jamie Absalonson, a nearby resident, said the neighborhood has been deteriorating rapidly since the COVID-19 pandemic started.
 She acknowledged the problems with mental health and addiction in the community, and says that the neighbors tend to look out for each other, but the increasingly frequent sound of gunshots has left her frustrated.